SeanHwangG/test/language.md

 * math
   * ceil(x): smallest integer greater than or equal to x, If x is not float, use x.__ceil__(), which should return int
-  * comb(n, k): number of ways to choose k items from n items without repetition and without order
   * radians(`degree`): convert degree to radian

 ```py